lbzhello/andy/README.md

 #### Delimiter

-There are only the following symbols can be use as delimiter
+There are only the following symbols can be used as delimiter

     , ; . : ( ) { } [ ] " '